 The Deadly Boycott of Freddy's Fashion Mart

 Also in 1995, Sharpton led his NAN in a racially charged boycott against Freddy’s Fashion Mart, a Jewish-owned business in Harlem.
-The boycott started when Freddy’s owners announced that because they wanted to expand their own business, they would no longer sublet part of their store to a black-owned record shop.
+The boycott started when Freddy’s owners announced that because they wanted to expand their own business, they would no longer be subletting part of their store to a black-owned record shop.
 The street leader of the boycott, Morris Powell, was also the head of Sharpton’s “Buy Black” Committee.
 (In the 1970s, Powell was confined to a mental hospital after he had attacked a police officer with a lead pipe while shouting, “I am going to kill you, pig.”
 He eventually escaped from that hospital and, in the eighties, went on trial for breaking a Korean woman’s head during another protest.)
 Powell and his fellow anti-Freddy's protesters repeatedly and menacingly told passersby not to patronize the “crackers” and "the greedy Jew bastards [who are] killing our [black] people."
 Some boycotters openly threatened violence against whites and Jews––all under the watchful, approving eye of Sharpton, who referred to the proprietors of Freddy's as "white interlopers."
 The subsequent picketing became ever-more menacing in its tone until one of the participants eventually shot (non-fatally) four whites inside the store and then set the building on fire––killing seven employees, most of whom were Hispanics.
 (Notably, Morris Powell defended the killer as “A Black Man who struggled for his people to be free.”

 Appearance at a Socialist Scholars Conference